massimoaria/dimensionsR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rdimensions is to gather metadata about publications, patents, grants, clinical trials and policy documents from DS Dimensions using DSL API
+The goal of dimensionsR is to gather metadata about publications, patents, grants, clinical trials and policy documents from DS Dimensions using DSL API

 ## Installation